 Vinylite pellets are heated and turn into molten slabs called biscuits.
 A label is placed on each side of a biscuit, which is then placed between the stampers mounted in the press.
 The pressing plates are heated with steam as they are pressed together, allowing the vinylite to flow into every groove, and then quickly cooled with water, and a vinyl record is made.
 Pressing takes about eight to nine hours for 1000 records .

-Picture discs are made of three layers of vinyl, with the two images put inbetween the vinyl layers.
+Picture discs are made on manual presses .
+They consist of three layers of vinyl, with the two images put inbetween the vinyl layers.
 The outer layers are clear vinyl, while the middle layer can be any color.
 In image 4, it is blue.
-Due to the cost of setting up the press for picture discs, test pressings are usually done on black vinyl just as regular pressings.
+However, test pressings for picture discs are usually done as regular black vinyl pressings.

 4. Picture disc with blue vinyl in the middle layer